 (Note: this post was originally published on October 11, 2020.
-The date above reflects migration to the new platform.)
+It has since been updated with a few tweaks.)

-What could you do with this granola??
-The possibilities are endless!
+What would you do with this applesauce granola?
+The possibilities are endless.
 It's wonderful as a simple breakfast with your preferred milk or yogurt.
-I've been bringing it for lunch every day since it's easy to transport.
-We've even been having it for dessert, with some vanilla yogurt (and let's be honest, also some caramel sauce).
-It would make for a really fun, special Thanksgiving morning breakfast, especially if you have visitors.
+It's fun to pack as a snack on a chilly fall day.
+We've even been having it for dessert with some vanilla yogurt or a drizzle of almond butter.
+It would make for a really special Thanksgiving morning breakfast, particularly if you have visitors.

 It makes me so happy to hear from you and see your creations!
 Please leave a comment below and let me know what you think about this recipe.
 If you post a photo on Instagram, hashtag #TheRogueBrusselSprout and tag me (@TheRogueBrusselSprout) in the post text so that I'm sure to see it.